In overcast Britain, cycling shades aren't worn primarily to block out ultraviolet rays, nor to look cool in a pair of aviators.

-These have features you'd appreciate in any eyewear: good wraparound, UV protection, and an anti-scratch and anti-mist layer on the lenses.
+Optilabs specialise in top-quality, prescription eyewear for sports, with their cycling glasses boasting good wraparound, UV protection, and an anti-scratch and anti-mist layer on the lenses.
 And they're virtually unbreakable.
 The most important point, however, is that they're made to your prescription.
 Single vision is probably sufficient for cycling but you can have bifocal or varifocal lenses if you pay a bit more.
-There are lots of other styles too.

 You can now get bikes worth more than £1,000 through Cyclescheme.
 How about one of these super commuters?